Pedro12909/RexCord/README.md

 [![Build Status](https://travis-ci.org/Pedro12909/RexCord.svg?branch=master)](https://travis-ci.org/Pedro12909/RexCord)

 ### What is RexCord? ###
 - RexCord is a Discord Bot written in Java using [Discord4J](https://github.com/austinv11/Discord4J) interface as a way to communicate with Discord servers, to get user actions and live updates.
-The bot offers a variety of commands and functionalities that eases the user experience on Discord servers.
+The bot offers a variety of commands and functionalities that eases the user experience on Discord servers

 ### How can I get started? ###
 - First you need to create a user bot on [Discord Developer Apps](https://discordapp.com/developers/applications/me)